Ultimaker/Ultimaker.com-designsystem/src/stories/atoms/lists/unordered-list.stories.md

+## Unordered list

-Unordered lists are used to summarize items in any order.
+To summarize items in any order unordered lists are used.